rajiprinze/CardBoard-Alien/README.md

       and interactive learning device, or something like that.
 Haha.

   4] Build a more user friendly app to create mods or mod templates for Minecraft.
 So that users can select basic mods to use from a templte and edit them.

+  5] Study tool, add your own vocab words.
+Game to learn vocabulary in differences, aka, so far spanish, french, tamil, english.